Several EU nations halt UK flights, fearing virus variant | Health

 Several EU nations halt UK flights, fearing virus variant

-Italian Foreign Minister Luigi Di Maio said on Twitter that the government was preparing the measure "to protect Italians" from the new coronavirus variant.
-About two dozen flights were scheduled to arrive in Italy on Sunday, most in the northern region of Lombardy but also in Veneto and Lazio, which include Venice and Rome respectively.
-German officials, meanwhile, were considering "serious options" regarding incoming flights from the UK, but have not yet taken action.
+The Czech Republic imposed stricter quarantine measures from people arriving from Britain.
+An EU official, who spoke on condition of anonymity because the talks were still ongoing, said Sunday afternoon that the EU Commission was in touch with member states on the rapidly developing situation.
+Just days before Christmas, high-speed train operator Eurostar cancelled its trains between London, Brussels and Amsterdam beginning Monday, but kept trains operating on the London-to-Paris route.

-The Czech Republic, meanwhile, imposed stricter quarantine measures from people arriving from the U.K. The EU governments say they are acting in response to tougher measures imposed Saturday in London and its surrounding areas by British Prime Minister Boris Johnson.
-He immediately put those regions into a new Tier 4 level of restrictions, saying that a fast-moving new variant of the virus that is 70 per cent more transmissible than existing strains appears to be driving the rapid spread of new infections in London and southern England.

-"There's no evidence to suggest it is more lethal or causes more severe illness," Johnson said, or that vaccines will be less effective against it.
-Belgian Prime Minister Alexander De Croo said Sunday said he was issuing the flight ban for 24 hours starting at midnight "out of precaution."
-"There are a great many questions about this new mutation and if it is not already on the mainland," he said.
-He hoped to have more clarity by Tuesday.

-The World Health Organisation tweeted late Saturday that ''We're in close contact with UK officials on the new #COVID19 virus variant.''
-It promised to update governments and the public as more is learned about this variant.
-The new strain of coronavirus was identified in southeastern England in September and has been circulating in the area since, a WHO official told the BBC on Sunday.
+The EU governments said they were taking action in response to tougher measures imposed Saturday by British Prime Minister Boris Johnson on London and its surrounding areas.
+Johnson immediately put those regions into a new Tier 4 restriction level, upending Christmas plans for millions.
+Johnson said a fast-moving new variant of the virus that is 70 per cent more transmissible than existing strains appeared to be driving the rapid spread of new infections in London and southern England.
+But he added ''there's no evidence to suggest it is more lethal or causes more severe illness,'' or that vaccines will be less effective against it.
+Belgian Prime Minister Alexander De Croo said on Sunday he was issuing the flight ban for 24 hours starting at midnight ''out of precaution.'' ''There are a great many questions about this new mutation,'' he said, adding he hoped to have more clarity by Tuesday.
+The World Health Organization tweeted late Saturday that it was ''in close contact with UK officials on the new #COVID19 virus variant'' and promised to update governments and the public as more is learned.

-"What we understand is that it does have increased transmissibility, in terms of its ability to spread," said Maria Van Kerkhove, WHO's technical lead on COVID-19.
-Studies are under way to better understand how fast it spreads and and whether "it's related to the variant itself, or a combination of factors with behavior," she said.
+The new strain was identified in southeastern England in September and has been circulating in the area ever since, a WHO official told the BBC on Sunday. ''What we understand is that it does have increased transmissibility, in terms of its ability to spread,'' said Maria Van Kerkhove, WHO's technical lead on COVID-19.
+Studies are under way to better understand how fast it spreads and and whether ''it's related to the variant itself, or a combination of factors with behavior,'' she added.

-She said the strain had also been identified in Denmark, the Netherlands and Australia, where there was one case that did not spread further..
+She said the strain had also been identified in Denmark, the Netherlands and Australia, where there was one case that did not spread further. ''The longer this virus spreads, the more opportunities it has to change,'' she said. ''So we really need to do everything we can right now to prevent spread, and minimizing that spread will reduce the chances of it changing.''
+Susan Hopkins of Public Health England said while the variant has been circulating since September, it wasn't until the last week that officials felt they had enough evidence to declare that it has higher transmissibility than other circulating coronaviruses.
+Europe has been walloped this fall by soaring new infections and deaths due to a resurgence of the virus, and many nations have reimposed a series of restrictions to reign in their outbreaks.
+Britain has seen over 67,000 deaths in the pandemic, the second-highest confirmed toll in Europe after Italy.
+Europe as a whole has recorded nearly 499,000 virus deaths, according to a tally by Johns Hopkins University that experts believe is an undercount, due to limited testing and missed cases.

+The European Medicines Agency, meanwhile, is meeting Monday to approve the first COVID-19 vaccine for the European Union's 27 nations, bringing vaccinations closer for millions of EU citizens.
+The vaccine made by German pharmaceutical company BioNTech and American drugmaker Pfizer is already in use in the United States, Britain, Canada and other countries..

 ALSO READ